Pressio/pressio-tutorials/docs/source/tutorial/understand.rst

 Pressio is a **header-only** library that provides building blocks to create reduced-order models (ROMs) for large-scale dynamical systems.

-Because it is header-only, we depends on user-set macros to enable or disable features at compile time.
+Because it is header-only, we depend on user-set macros to enable or disable features at compile time.
 These macros may be set via CMake configuration or directly in the source code before including any Pressio headers.